Frequently Asked Questions (AIM)

 Don't see your question answered on this page, email Maggie Pickett at email@example.com to ask your question.

-What are specialized formats?
+What are specialized formats for print materials?

 Braille, Large Print, Audio, and Digital Text.

 Creating an accessible format of printed materials means just changing the FORMAT of the printed materials, not the CONTENT.
 Specialized formats allow the student to access the same printed materials as their non- disabled peers.
 These formats do not modify the content.

 Specialized formats enable students with print disabilities to gain the information they need to complete tasks, master IEP goals, and make progress in the general education curriculum.
 Specialized formats are also needed to provide students who are unable to obtain information through the use of traditional print materials with accessible materials appropriate to their individual needs, including access to general education curriculum at the grade level to which the student is assigned.

 What is included in “general education curriculum” for students with print disabilities?